-Reported comprehensive financing result in 2015 recorded an expense of Ps.7,273 million as compared to an expense of Ps.6,422 million in 2014.
-This increase was mainly driven by a foreign exchange loss as a result of the depreciation of the end-ofperiod exchange rate of the Mexican peso during the year, as applied to our U.S. dollar-denominated net debt position.
+Comprehensive financing result in 2016 recorded an expense of Ps.6,080 million as compared to an expense of Ps.7,273 million in 2015.
+This decrease was mainly driven by a gain on the monetary position in our hyperinflationary operation in Venezuela due to an increase in the balance of accounts payable.
+This gain was partially offset by a foreign exchange loss resulting from the depreciation of the end-of-period exchange rate of the Mexican peso relative to the U.S. dollar as applied to our U.S. dollar-denominated debt.